haarlems/forensics/chapters/chapter-01-digital-forensics/06-network-analysis/reading/README.md

 - the act of a compromised system (client) checking in with the server for any commands is often referred to as **beaconing**
 - if no commands received from the server, the client goes to sleep a set amount of time, called **sleep** time
 - sleep time can vary a set % called **jitter** (ex. sleep 10s with jitter 20% -> sleep can be anything between 8-12s)
+- beaconing creates regular traffic patterns that can be identified when looking at behaviour over a time range (ex.
+24h)

 Protocols used for C2 communication:
 - HTTP/HTTPS = the most common, blends in with normal traffic that flows in an enterprise environment